Overview of DNALC COVID-19 Safety Net Guidelines (updated June 4, 2021)

 - The building will be cleaned twice daily.

-- Between classes, classroom surfaces and equipment will be cleaned and disinfected in accordance with CDC guidelines using the product PeroxigardTM
+- Between classes, classroom surfaces and equipment will be cleaned/disinfected in accordance with CDC guidelines using the product

 You will receive an email with the following important information:

-- Participation Agreement—This document details what is expected to participate in our own site classes.
+- Participation Agreement: This document details what is expected to participate in our on-site classes.
 If for any reason you can’t agree to the terms of participation, contact us and we will explain what other options may be available.

-- Important information about which cohort your child belongs to, classroom safety, drop-off and pick-up procedures, and health screening.
+- Important information about which cohort your child belongs to, drop-off and pick-up procedures, daily health screening and reminders about required documents.

 Day of Class:

-- Submit the Daily Health Survey—children cannot participate without this.
-A link to electronically submit the survey will be emailed each day of instruction.
-If you agree to the daily health survey, type in your child’s name and choose the correct response.
+- Submit the Daily Health Screening; children cannot participate without this.
+A link to electronically submit the survey will be emailed and texted each day of instruction.
 A new health survey needs to be submitted EACH day of participation.

 - Encourage your child to use the restroom and eat before they arrive on-site.
-No food will be permitted in the building, and there is no eating or drinking in class
+Lunch will be held out doors in a tented area.
+Cohorts will have assigned lunch times.
+There is no eating or drinking in laboratory classrooms.
+Children are encouraged to bring an extra Ziplock bag with their name on it to store their masks while eating.

-- Park curbside in front of the building.
-Wearing a mask, accompany your child to the front door and wait at the designated location.
+- For drop-off, park curbside on 25A in front of the building, and remain in your car.
+When a staff person is ready to check your child in, they will walk to your vehicle.
+Once receipt of required documents is confirmed, your child may exit the car.
 Once your child has passed the temperature screening and you are notified your child is cleared to participate, you may leave.
-Please remember that parents are not allowed inside the building and you should not leave until you are told you can do so.
-If your child has a fever, they will not be allowed to participate.
+You and your child should BOTH wear masks during check in.
+If your child has a temperature of 100.4°F or higher, they will not be allowed to participate.

 - If your child becomes sick during class you will be notified right away.
-Children who report that they are not feeling well will be quarantined in our auditorium until they are picked up.
-Call the front desk when you arrive and your child will come outside to go home with you.
+Children who report that they are not feeling well will be quarantined in an isolation area until they are picked up.
+Pull in the parking lot with the “Quarantine” cone, and call the front desk when you arrive.
+Your child will meet you at your car.

 If you or your child test positive for COVID-19, please remember to inform the contact tracer that your child was at the DNA Learning Center so that we are notified to take the appropriate precautions to protect the students and staff.

-If the DNALC needs to be closed, you will be notified right away.
-If a camp or class is already underway, you will be given the option of continuing that class when it is safe to do so or to request a partial refund.
+If the DNALC has to close, you will be notified right away.
+If a camp or class is underway, you will have the option of continuing that class when it is safe to do so, or to request a partial refund.
 Rescheduled classes will be given new dates on the same day and time schedule as originally established.
 If you do not wish to continue the class on the new dates, you will be issued a partial refund for the camp or class.
-If a cancellation occurs before a camp or enrichment class has started, you will be offered the option of a full refund or to reschedule.
+If a cancellation occurs before a camp has started, you will be offered the option of a full refund or to reschedule.
 If a child cannot continue a camp due to illness, you will be issued a partial refund.
 In certain cases, you may be able to choose an on-demand option to complete the camp at home with kits and pre-recorded video.